lineality/invert_colors_minimal_chrome_extension/README.md

-This is a firefox extension (not by me) that at least shows code...if that is really what is running, who knows.
+This, in contrast, is a firefox extension (not by me) that at least shows code...if that is really what is running the store-download, who knows.
+The code is not minimal by my standards, but
+I do not mean to cast aspertions on the developer who may have done good work.
 ```
 https://github.com/Max-Github/FireFoxInvertColors
 ```